Nanomatrix: Scalable Construction of Crowded Biological Environments: Pre-processing Phase

-To generate seamless {\it geometry textures}, we implemented the Wang Tiles concept that works with 16 base tiles.
-The process is illustrated in \autoref{fig:Tiling}.
-From the geometry rectangle-based patch that is collision free (see \autoref{fig:Patches} (left)), four initial non-overlapping base patches $B$ are randomly selected and each of them is associated with a color.
-From the base patches, a set of tiles $L$ using the Wang Tiles approach is created in the following way.
-Every base patch from $B$ is subdivided into four triangular sub-patches.
-A tile $l \in L$ is created by combining four triangular sub-patches from any of $B$ to form a rectangle.
-Therefore, the collisions need to be solved if two neighboring triangular sub-patches come from different base patches.
-We work with basic 16 configurations of tiles (can be seen in detail in \autoref{fig:Tiling}).
-However, more configurations can be taken into account.
-The more configurations are used, the even bigger diversity of the generated result.
-Later in the population phase, if two tiles are laid next to each other so that the triangular sub-patches on both sides of the shared edge are from the same base patch (are associated with the same color), they do not create a seam and there is no need to solve the collision.
+\rh{Placing these patches directly next to each other to populate the mesh will potentially create an overlap on the edges of adjacent patches.
+LipidWrapper~\cite{LipidWrapper} deletes overlapping molecular instances and fills the resulting holes with new instances.
+This is an expensive process which makes it unsuitable for the interactive scene population.
+Klein et al.~\cite{Tobias-2018-Instant-Construction} avoid that by applying the Wang tiling concept.
+The process of generating geometric Wang tiles is illustrated in~\rh{~\autoref{fig:Wang-Tile-Synthesis}}.} From the geometry rectangle-based patch that is collision-free (see \autoref{fig:Patches} (left)), four initial non-overlapping base patches \rh{$K$} are randomly selected and each of them is associated with a color \rh{(~\autoref{fig:Wang-Tile-Synthesis} (a))}.
+From the base patches, a set of tiles $R$ using the Wang tiles approach is created in the following way.
+Every base patch from \rh{$K$} is subdivided into four triangular sub-patches \rh{(~\autoref{fig:Wang-Tile-Synthesis} (b)) to be used for horizontal and vertical edges.} A \rh{Geometric Wang} tile $r \in R$ is created by combining four triangular sub-patches from any of \rh{$K$} to form a rectangle \rh{(~\autoref{fig:Wang-Tile-Synthesis} (c))}. \rh{The generated Wang tiles have to be further processed to resolve the collisions generated between the stitched triangular sub-patches (~\autoref{fig:Wang-Tile-Synthesis} (d)). } Later in the population phase, if two \rh{Wang} tiles are laid next to each other so that the triangular sub-patches on both sides of the shared edge are from the same base patch (are associated with the same color), they do not create a seam and there is no need to solve the collision.
+We work with basic 16 configurations of \rh{colors for Wang} tiles (can be seen in detail in \autoref{fig:Tiling}).
+However, more configurations can be taken into account. \rh{In general, if there are $|K|$ colors then there are $2\times |K|^2$ combinations of colors tiles~\cite{WangTilesforImageandTextureGeneration}.
+However, less number of tiles could still be used to create aperiodic tileset~\cite{An-aperiodic-set-of-11-Wang-tiles}. } The more configurations are used, the bigger the diversity of the generated result.